 Content about the Government’s work in response to the virus responsible for COVID-19

-Extension of temporary entry ban to the EU via Sweden due to COVID-19
+Temporary entry ban to the EU via Sweden extended until 7 July 2020

-Today the Government decided to extend the temporary entry ban to the EU via Sweden until 15 June.
-The decision was taken following a recommendation of the European Commission.
-The aim of the entry ban is, as previously, to mitigate the effects of the spread of the SARS-CoV-2 virus and reduce the outbreak of COVID-19.
+Today the Government decided to extend the temporary entry ban to the EU via Sweden until 7 July 2020.
+As previously, the aim of the entry ban is to mitigate the effects of the spread of the SARS-CoV-2 virus and reduce the outbreak of COVID-19.